 - Float & Thermostatic steam traps combine the action of two principles: thermostatic and density.
 Each trap has its own discharge orifice.
 A valve with a ball float actuator drains condensate when the liquid reaches a predetermined level in the trap.
 When the flow of condensate diminishes’ the float drops, partially closing the valve to accommodate the flow rate.

 - At the top of the trap is a thermostatic element that opens to discharge all air and non-condensable gases as soon as they cause a small temperature drop within the trap.

 - Operate in between 0 to 250 PSIG pressure,

-- The condensate valve is located at the bottom and subject to plugging when dirt and scale are present.
+- The condensate valve is located at the bottom and is subject to plugging when dirt and scale are present.

 - If the dirt particles prevent the valve from closing, steam energy will be wasted until the condition is detected and corrected.

-To get the maximum benefit from the steam traps, selection of steam traps of correct size and pressure is very important.
-Selection of steam traps shall be in accordance with the following:
+To get the maximum benefit from the steam traps, the selection of steam traps of the correct size and pressure is very important.
+The selection of steam traps shall be in accordance with the following: